 The balcony looked onto the beautiful alpine mountains.
-And believe me, many a rooibos tea was consumed on that terrace whilst resting the tootsies after a day in the mountains.
+Many a rooibos tea was consumed on the terrace whilst resting the tootsies after a day in the mountains.

 I also indulged in a few cheeky, creamy hot chocolates in their elegant looking sitting room furnished with traditional Tyrolean chairs.

 The intimate fondue restaurant is a must too.
-It offers meat or cheese fondues with a chocolate finale to finish if you can fit it in.
+It offers meat or cheese fondues with a chocolate finale if you can manage it.

-We had a wonderful stay at the Rosa Alpina.
+We had a wonderful stay at the Hotel & Spa Rosa Alpina.
 It was the perfect choice for our family holiday in the magical Dolomites.
 Special thanks has to go to Alexandra on concierge, who provided us with daily child friendly walking routes.
-Also Susie the babysitter, who taught the girls some Italian words through the games she bought (amazing!).
+Also Susie the babysitter, who taught the girls some Italian words with the games they played together.
 I can’t recommend this place enough.
 I know that I’ll be back again.
 And that’s coming from a person who usually thinks life’s too short to visit the same place twice!